aligholamiYork/TBC-Gen/README.md

  - Diameter of Strand in mm
  - Number of turns or Height of TBC in mm (one of them is required.
 The other one will be calculated based on the other input)

-After inputting the variables, you can choose to plot one sample of clockwise and/or counterclockwise yarn path The complete set of yarn will be plotted in a separate window By choosing "Write to .txt file", three txt files will be written: one clockwise yarn path, one counterclockwise yarn path and one property file, which involves the properties of the generated yarn path.
+#After inputting the variables, you can choose to plot one sample of clockwise and/or counterclockwise yarn path
+#The complete set of yarn will be plotted in a separate window
+#By choosing "Write to .txt file", three txt files will be written: one clockwise yarn path, one counterclockwise yarn path and one property file, which involves #The properties of the generated yarn path.
-The properties file can be loaded by choosing "Load Properties File", and the yarn paths can be plotted.
+#The properties file can be loaded by choosing "Load Properties File", and the yarn paths can be plotted.
-The written CW and CCW files can be loaded again by choosing the "Load" button.
+#The written CW and CCW files can be loaded again by choosing the "Load" button.